16 January 2012

-Its compiler, Richard Buell (who also operates Ear Trumpet, The Air This Week, and euthymia), can be reached at rbuell@verizon.net
+Introducing a new website, mostly about classical music, compiled by Richard Buell (who also operates Ear Trumpet, The Air This Week, and euthymia)

 They can be found here.